barr-israel/barrcodes/content/posts/1brc_part1/index.md

 ---
 publishDate: 2025-11-01
-title: The One Billion Row Challange Part 1 - Minutes To Seconds
+title: The One Billion Row Challenge Part 1 - Minutes to Seconds
 author: Barr
 keywords: [Rust, 1BRC, Performance, Optimization]
-description: Tackling the "The One Billion Row Challange" in Rust, and optimizing it for maximum performance.
+description: Tackling the "The One Billion Row Challenge" in Rust, and optimizing it for maximum performance.
 summary: |
-  ["The One Billion Row Challenge"](https://github.com/gunnarmorling/1brc) is a programming challenge orignally written for Java, where the goal is to summarize a billion rows of temprature measurements as fast as possible.
+  ["The One Billion Row Challenge"](https://github.com/gunnarmorling/1brc) is a programming challenge originally written for Java, where the goal is to summarize a billion rows of temperature measurements as fast as possible.
 But since its invention, it has been solved in many other languages.
-In this blog post I will tackle the challenge myself and try to make my solution as fast as possible using Rust using a single thread, and in the next post I will make it even faster using multiple threads and a couple more single-threaded optimizations I only applied after already parallizing it.
+In this blog post I will tackle the challenge myself and try to make my solution as fast as possible using Rust on a single thread, and in the next post I will make it even faster using multiple threads and a couple more single-threaded optimizations I only applied after already parallelizing it.
 github: https://github.com/barr-israel/1brc
 ---